yasenstar/ArchiMate_SABSA/README.md

 [![mindmap-l1](img/Modeling-SABSA-in-ArchiMate_small.png)](Modeling-SABSA-in-ArchiMate.mm)

+You can check [markdown format of mindmap](./Modeling-SABSA-in-ArchiMate.md) if you haven't installed Freeplane yet.

 ## Brief Introduction

 SABSA® (Sherwood Applied Business Security Architecture) is a methodology for developing risk-driven enterprise information security and information assurance architectures and for delivering security infrastructure solutions that support critical business initiatives.
 It is an open standard, comprising a number of frameworks, models, methods and processes, free for use by all, with no licensing required for end-user organizations who make use of the standard in developing and implementing architectures and solutions.
 (Source: W100 - SABSA® White Paper)